Agnes Burrell Kerrison1

 M, #27510, b.
 1 June 1855, d.
 18 May 1947

-Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent was born on 1 June 1855.1 He was the son of Henry Granville Fitzalan-Howard, 14th Duke of Norfolk and Augusta Mary Mina Catherine Lyons.1 He married Lady Mary Caroline Bertie, daughter of Montagu Arthur Bertie, 7th Earl of Abingdon and Caroline Theresa Towneley, on 5 August 1879.1 He died on 18 May 1947 at age 91.2
+Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent was born on 1 June 1855.1 He was the son of Henry Granville Fitzalan-Howard, 14th Duke of Norfolk and Hon.
+Augusta Mary Mina Catherine Lyons.1,2 He married Lady Mary Caroline Bertie, daughter of Montagu Arthur Bertie, 7th Earl of Abingdon and Caroline Theresa Towneley, on 5 August 1879.1 He died on 18 May 1947 at age 91.3

-On 10 July 1876 his name was legally changed to Edmund Bernard Talbot by Royal Licence.1 He held the office of Member of Parliament (M.P.) for Chichester between 1894 and 1921.1 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.1 He was invested as a Privy Counsellor (P.C.).1 He gained the rank of Colonel in the service of the 11th Hussars.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He was invested as a Knight, Order of the Garter (K.G.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He held the office of Deputy Earl Marshal between 1917 and 1929.1 He held the office of Lord-Lieutenant of Ireland between 1921 and 1922.1 He was created 1st Viscount Fitzalan of Derwent [U.K.] on 28 April 1921.1 On 9 June 1921 his name was legally changed to Edmund Bernard Fitzalan-Howard by Royal Licence.1
+He was educated at The Oratory School, Edgbaston, Warwickshire, England.4 On 10 July 1876 his name was legally changed to Edmund Bernard Talbot by Royal Licence.1 He held the office of Member of Parliament (M.P.) for Chichester between 1894 and 1921.1 He was Private Secretary to Secretary of State, War between 1896 and 1898.5 He held the office of Under-Secretary, Foreign Affairs between 1898 and 1899.5 He fought in the Boer War between 1899 and 1901, where he was mentioned in despatches.1 He gained the rank of Lieutenant-Colonel in the 11th Hussars.1 He held the office of Assistant Secretary to Secretary of State, War between 1900 and 1903.5 He was awarded the Distinguished Service Order (D.S.O.)1 He held the office of Secretary of State, India between 1903 and 1905.5 He held the office of Junior Lord of Treasury in 1905.5 He held the office of Joint Parliamentary Secretary of Treasury between 1915 and 1921.5 He held the office of Deputy Earl Marshal between 1917 and 1929.1 He was appointed Privy Counsellor (P.C.) in 1918.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1919.1 He held the office of Justice of the Peace (J.P.) for Sussex.5 He held the office of Lord-Lieutenant of Ireland between 1921 and 1922.5 He held the office of Lord-Lieutenant of Ireland between 1921 and 1922.1 He was created 1st Viscount Fitzalan of Derwent, of Derwent, co.
+Derby [U.K.] on 28 April 1921.1 On 9 June 1921 his name was legally changed to Edmund Bernard Fitzalan-Howard by Royal Licence.1 He was appointed Knight, Order of the Garter (K.G.) in 1925.1

 Children of Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent and Lady Mary Caroline Bertie